hydraulic-software/conveyor/guidebook/docs/tutorial/8-explore-the-integration.md

 # 8. Explore the integration

 In this section you'll learn how to add Conveyor packaging to an existing project by studying how the sample projects are configured.

 The template `conveyor.conf` files are small, which is normal.
 A combination of sensible defaults, automatically derived values and (optionally) config extracted from your build system keeps it easy.
 Still, there are around 150 different settings available to customize packages if you need them.
 Consult the configuration section of this guide to learn more about what you can control.

+!!! tip
+    Click the + icons next to code lines to see further explanations.

 ## Native / C++